Spring Garden Revival

 Contact Rockport's Department of Public Works for Plant Material Disposal & Organic Waste Management

-Proper plant material disposal in Rockport is managed by the Department of Public Works (DPW), with seasonal yard waste collection running from April–November.
-Residents must use biodegradable paper bags—plastic is prohibited per MassDEP guidelines—and woody debris must be bundled with biodegradable twine, not exceeding 4-foot lengths or 50-lb per bundle.
+Proper plant material disposal in Rockport is managed by the Department of Public Works (DPW), with seasonal yard waste collection running from April-Nov.
+Residents must use biodegradable paper bags—plastic bags are prohibited per MassDEP guidelines.
+Woody debris should be bundled with biodegradable twine, not exceeding 4-foot lengths or 50-lb per bundle.
 The Transfer Station requires a resident sticker for access, and contractors must obtain permits and pay applicable fees.
-Specialized disposal is required for certain categories: invasive species must be double-bagged in 6 mil heavy-duty plastic and sent to a certified landfill (never composted or chipped), while diseased plants follow quarantine and controlled disposal protocols.
+Specialized disposal is required for certain materials: invasive species must be double-bagged in 6 mil heavy-duty plastic and sent to a certified landfill (never composted or chipped), while diseased plants follow quarantine and controlled disposal protocols.
 Hazardous plants like poison ivy, giant hogweed, and wild parsnip require special handling.
 Healthy native plants are suitable for municipal composting, and large woody material may be coordinated with municipal chipping services.
-Immediate cleanup is essential to prevent the spread of invasive seeds or pathogens, and all materials must remain on private property until collection to avoid MS4 violations.
+Immediate cleanup is essential to prevent the spread of invasive seeds or pathogens, and all materials must remain on private property until collection to avoid MS4 violations and protect storm drains.
 For more information, contact:

 Rockport Department of Public Works